ROCKET19/Cinebuster-Movie-Piracy-RPA-IBM/README.md

-# Movie-Piracy-RPA
+# Cinebuster
-A bot which can automate and report telegram channel which is pirating movie
+A bot which is created using IBM RPA studio which can automate and report telegram channel which is pirating movie.